Epifania Maglienti's Ancestors

 Francesco Maglienti was baptized as Francesco Antonino on January 17, 1636, in the St. Michele parish of Sciacca, Agrigento, Sicilia, Italy, the son of Leonardo Maglienti and his wife Vincenza, whose surname is unknown.
 (Mouse over and click on his Latin baptism record upper right to enlarge in a new window or tab.)
 Sometime prior to 1657, Francesco married Margarita Ragusa, who was a year older then him.
 She was born on December 23, 1634, and baptized as Maria Margarita the next day after her maternal grandmotherin the St. Michele parish of Sciacca, the daughter of Giuseppe Ragusa and his wife Epifania Sanfilippo.
 (Mouse over and click on her Latin baptism record upper left to enlarge in a new window or tab.)
 A Sciacca church marriage record could not be found for Francesco and Margarita.

-Fourteen Sciacca baptism records have been found for the children of Francesco and Margarita Maglienti, all baptized in the St. Michele parish as follows — Gaetano was born on October 29, 1657, and baptized the next day as Gaietanus Leonadus Joseph, after both of his grandfathers; Giuseppe was born on January 13, 1660, and baptized the next day as Joseph Francesco Gaetano, after his maternal grandfather; Anna Maria Vincenza was born on November 27, 1661, and baptized the next day; Antonia Rosalia Caterina was born on February 22, 1664, and baptized the next day; Vincenza Dominica was born on November 14, 1665, and baptized the next day; Gaspare was born on March 22, 1667, and was baptized the next day as Gaspare Joseph; Filippo, who may have died young, was born on June 16, 1668, and was baptized the next day as Philippus Calogerus Melchiore; Stefana, who may have died young, was born on October 25, 1669, and was baptized the next day as Stephana Epiphania, after her maternal grandmother; twins Filippo, as Philippus Dominicus and Michele, as Michail Joannes were born and baptized on March 24, 1671, but died within days of their births; Paolo was born on November 16, 1672, and was baptized the next day as Paulus Philippus Gabriel; ancestor Epifania; another Stefana was born and baptized as Stepha Catarina Vita on the morning of December 26, 1677; and Maria Caterina Rosalia, who was born on January 14, 1681, and baptized the next day.
+Fourteen Sciacca baptism records have been found for the children of Francesco and Margarita Maglienti, all baptized in the St. Michele parish as follows — Gaetano was born on October 29, 1657, and baptized the next day as Gaietanus Leonadus Joseph, after both of his grandfathers; Giuseppe was born on January 13, 1660, and baptized the next day as Joseph Francesco Gaetano, after his maternal grandfather; Anna Maria Vincenza was born on November 27, 1661, and baptized the next day; Antonia Rosalia Caterina was born on February 22, 1664, baptized the next day, died at 2 years old and was buried on April 22, 1666; Vincenza Dominica was born on November 14, 1665, and baptized the next day; Gaspare was born on March 22, 1667, and was baptized the next day as Gaspare Joseph; Filippo, who may have died young, was born on June 16, 1668, and was baptized the next day as Philippus Calogerus Melchiore; Stefana, who may have died young, was born on October 25, 1669, and was baptized the next day as Stephana Epiphania, after her maternal grandmother; twins Filippo, as Philippus Dominicus and Michele, as Michail Joannes were born and baptized on March 24, 1671, but died within days of their births; Paolo was born on November 16, 1672, and was baptized the next day as Paulus Philippus Gabriel; ancestor Epifania; another Stefana was born and baptized as Stepha Catarina Vita on the morning of December 26, 1677; and Maria Caterina Rosalia, who was born on January 14, 1681, and baptized the next day.

 It is documented that both Francesco and Margarita were alive when their daughter ancestor Epifana was married on September 2, 1691.
 Francesco died and was buried in the Convent of St. Maria de Milo in Sciacca on November 6, 1698.
 (Mouse over and click on his Latin burial record lower left to enlarge in a new window or tab.)
 His mother church burial record lists him as Franciscus Maglienti about 60 years old, but he was actually 62 when he died.
 More than 14 years later, Margarita died and was buried in the Convent of St Maria de Monte Carmelo cemetery in Sciacca on June 26, 1713.
 (Mouse over and click on her burial image right to enlarge in a new window/tab.)
 Her mother church burial record lists her as Margarita Maglenti, age about 70, but she was actually 78 years old.
 Because she is listed with her husband’s surname on this record, it may be assumed that the did not remarry in those 14 years.